Soldiers in Yokohama engage with local youth during inaugural sports exchange

 |0

-This work, Soldiers in Yokohama engage with local youth during inaugural sports exchange [Image 7 of 7], by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldiers in Yokohama engage with local youth during inaugural sports exchange, by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.